apache/flink/docs/dev/table/common.md

 // compute a result Table using Table API operators and/or SQL queries val result: Table = ...

-// create a TableSink
-val sink: TableSink = new CsvTableSink("/path/to/file", fieldDelim = "|")
 // emit the result Table to the registered TableSink result.insertInto("CsvSinkTable")